Relevés

 "Relevés" is the twelfth episode of the first season of the psychological thriller–horror series Hannibal.
 The episode was written by executive producer Chris Brancato and series creator Bryan Fuller, and directed by Michael Rymer.
 It was first broadcast on June 13, 2013, on NBC.

 The series is based on characters and elements appearing in Thomas Harris' novels Red Dragon and Hannibal, with focus on the relationship between FBI special investigator Will Graham (Hugh Dancy) and Dr. Hannibal Lecter (Mads Mikkelsen), a forensic psychiatrist destined to become Graham's most cunning enemy.
 The episode revolves around the murder of Georgia Madchen, with BAU deeming it a suicide.
 However, Graham is determined to find the culprit, certain that it was murder.
-The investigation leads Graham to ask Abigail for help, which may actually reveal her role in his father's crimes.
+The investigation leads Graham to ask Abigail Hobbs for help, which may actually reveal her role in her father's crimes.

 According to Nielsen Media Research, the episode was seen by an estimated 2.10 million household viewers and gained a 0.7/2 ratings share among adults aged 18–49.
 The episode received extremely positive reviews from critics, who praised the creepy atmosphere, writing, performances and build-up to the season finale.